whoissegun/FootyPerformanceMetrics/README.md

 ## Project Overview

-This project is designed to fetch, analyze, and visualize football data, focusing on team performance in various leagues.
-It provides insights into teams' performance across different metrics such as wins, draws, losses, goal distribution, card distribution, and match fixtures.
+This project is designed to fetch, analyze, and visualize data on Manchester City F.C performance in 2022.
+It provides insights into the teams' performance across different metrics such as wins, draws, losses, goal distribution, card distribution, and match fixtures.

 ## Features

 - Fetch football data using external APIs.
 - Analyze team performance statistics.
 - Visualize data in different formats (bar charts, pie charts, scatter plots, etc.).
-- Save visualizations as images for further use.

 ## Getting Started